Lucasc-99/Actor-Critic/README.md

 <p align="center">
   <h1 align="center">Actor-Critic</h1>
-  <h3 align="center">The A2C Reinforcement Learning Method, in PyTorch</h3>
+  <h3 align="center">The A2C Reinforcement Learning Method</h3>
 </p>
 <br />

 <!-- ABOUT THE PROJECT -->
-## Problem Background
+## Introduction
-TODO: add a small description of reinforcement learning and cartpole
+This project is an implementation of the Advantage Actor-Critic Reinforcement Learning Method.
+It aims to solve the Cart-Pole task provided by Open Ai Gym.
+Cart-Pole is a game in which the player (in this case, our model) attempts to balance a pole on a cart.

 ## Implementation Details
 TODO: Discuss the A2C method and its implementation in this repo